pmulhern/Weather-Dashboard/README.md

 ![](ReadMe%20Image.jpg)

-The Weather Dashboard application retrieves data from another application's API and uses it to display weather information on any city slected in the world!!.
-The Third-party APIs used is [OpenWeather API](https://openweathermap.org/api).
+The Weather Dashboard application retrieves data from another application's API and uses it to display weather information on any city slected in the world!!
+The Third-party APIs uses is [OpenWeather API](https://openweathermap.org/api).

 ## User Story